parski/SnapshotTest/README.md

 Currently **UIView**, **UIViewController** and **CALayer** are supported.

 ### Record mode
+Record mode records a snapshot of your view within the current scope and stores it in the reference directory to compare with any subsequent assertions.

+#### Test case

 To set the test case to record mode simply change the `recordMode` property to true.

 ```swift